-Issues Identified Description of issue Gaps that led to the problems Policies or processes in place Ongoing Risks/Flaws Action Required Owner of Action and date for completion We also need to remind consultants that all charts are tracked in their name and that it is their responsibility to ensure the notes are kept in the location that the notes are tracked to.
-Service Administrators to do spot-checks of offices and highlight any issues of charts being stored beyond a reasonable time period.
-Business Case for IFit which is an electronic tracking system using barcode technology (as used in other Trusts in NI) to be considered for funding until the NI Electronic Patient Assistant Director - Functional Support to resubmit to Trust's SMT in new financial year.
-Record replaces paper records under the Encompass Project This had been previously submitted and approved but no funding identified.
-April 2021
+Issues Identified Description of issue Gaps that led to the problems Policies or processes in place Ongoing Risks/Flaws Action Required Owner of Action and date for completion

+We also need to remind

+consultants that all

+charts are tracked in

+their name and that it is

+their responsibility to

+ensure the notes are

+kept in the location that

+the notes are tracked

+to.

+Service Administrators

+to do spot-checks of

+offices and highlight

+any issues of charts

+being stored beyond a

+reasonable time period.

+Business Case for IFit

+which is an electronic Assistant Director

+tracking system using Functional

+barcode technology (as Support to

+used in other Trusts in resubmit to

+NI) to be considered for Trust's SMT in

+funding until the NI new financial

+Electronic Patient year.

+Record replaces paper

+records under the April 2021

+Encompass Project

+This had been

+previously submitted

+and approved but no

+funding identified.